electric-monk/pycarplay/README.md

 These are readily available from Amazon, but are also available from cheaper sources.
 The one I got was labelled "Carlinkit" here: https://www.aliexpress.com/item/32829019768.html

-There may be multiple versions, possibly including whether or not the dongle supports wireless CarPlay, but I haven't investigated.
+They're provided with an Android APK (and if you hunt around online, a Windows CE version of the 'player' application also exists).

 ## Interesting observations

 * During boot, a bunch of files are copied to the dongle, with a target path beginning with `/tmp/` and occasionally `/etc/`.
 This implies the dongle itself is running something like Linux.
 * Some files are also written to change settings, such as night mode, left or right hand drive, and "charge mode" for the USB port.
+* There may be multiple versions, possibly including whether or not the dongle supports wireless CarPlay, but I haven't investigated.
+I suspect the one I have doesn't support wireless CarPlay because there's a point at which the dongle can indicate support, optionally requesting a driver is uploaded, and mine never sends the message.

 # Setup